The Case for Automotive Program Management

 The OEM/Supplier Relationship

 The development and production lifecycle of a platform/vehicle/model is known as a program.
-As automakers, often known as Original Equipment Makers (OEMs) create new programs, they work with supplier community to source most of the systems and components that comprise a finished vehicle.
+As automakers, often known as Original Equipment Manufacturers (OEMs) create new programs, they work with supplier community to source most of the systems and components that comprise a finished vehicle.

 Suppliers compete to participate in programs, and if successful, are awarded long-term contracts for thousands, even millions of parts.
 That’s the good news.
 But auto suppliers face a combination of challenges that makes their situation unique and fraught with risk.
 There are two categories of supply contract.
 Both come with substantial risk: